 Although building ads this way is simple, there’s one huge problem: the lack of social proof.
-One of the biggest reasons Facebook is set up to be successful is the potential viral effect and social proof that you’re audience can provide.
+One of the biggest reasons Facebook ads succeed is the potential viral effect and social proof that your audience can provide.

-When you click “Create Ad” and you input all of your information, you have now created an ad with a unique post ID.
+Now, when you click “Create Ad” and input your information, you create an ad with a unique post ID.

 The more individual ads you create, the more individual post IDs you create.
-The big problem here lies when you want to use the exact same ad across multiple ad sets.
-When I say same ad, I mean the same landing page, the same headline, same image creative, EVERYTHING being the same.
+This is a big problem when you want to use the exact same ad across multiple ad sets.
+(And when I say the same ad, I mean the same landing page, the same headline, same image creative — EVERYTHING is the same.)

-One ad might be relevant across multiple audiences, so you would want to leverage it broadly across your account.
-However, if you needed to input the same ad in 10 ad sets, if you built it the traditional way, essentially you would be creating 10 different and unique post IDs.
+For example, you might have an ad that is relevant to multiple audiences, and you want to leverage it broadly across your account.
+However, inputting the same ad the traditional way across 10 ad sets would create 10 unique post IDs.

-In doing so, you’ve taken away the main benefit of using Facebook: the social proof.
-With this strategy, all of the likes, comments, and shares that your post will accumulate are now spread between 10 different places rather than just 1, making it much harder and slower to build up the social proof you need to make your ad post successful.
+If you create 10 unique posts, all of the likes, comments, and shares that your post accumulates are spread over 10 different places rather than just one.
+This will make it much harder to build up the social proof that will make your ad post successful.

-Well, call me Obi-Wan Kenobi, because there’s a simple solution.
-That solution is something we like to call “Dark Posting.”
+Well, you can call me Obi-Wan Kenobi, because I have a solution.

 What Was Dark Posting Originally?

-With a dark post, you’re essentially creating a post (or ad) with a unique post ID that’s not live or found organically.
-It’s not located in your Ads Manager either.
-It’s only found in your page posts tab from the account options in the top left hamburger menu.
-It’s left there unpublished until you choose to use within your ad sets.
+Dark posts are posts (or ads) with unique post IDs that aren’t live and can’t be found organically.
+They don’t appear in your Ads Manager either.
+Dark posts only show up in your page posts tab, under ‘Account Options’ in the top left hamburger menu.
+They stay there, unpublished, until you choose to use them in your ad sets.

-With dark posting, you can choose several types of ad options depending on the campaign and goals you have.
-You can choose from link (standard banner ad sending to a landing page), carousel, photo, video, and status.
+With dark posting, you could choose from several ad options depending on your goals and campaigns.
+These included link (standard banner ad sending to a landing page), carousel, photo, video, and status.

-At least, you used to be able too.
+At least, you used to be able to.

 To date, there’s not too much information out to as to what led to the change, but it seemed to change overnight.

-At this point, you say: “What if I want the full ad, but I also want to dark post?
-I want to only use one unique ID per identical ad.
+At this point, you say: “But Matt, what if I want the full ad and also want to dark post?
+I want to use one unique ID per identical ad.
 Is there another way?”

 Yes, there’s another way.
 But it’s not technically a dark post anymore.

-With Facebook changing up the way dark posting is done, we had to find another way to boost the same post ID–so that we can accumulate the social proof in one place.
+Since Facebook changed the dark posting function, we had to find another way to boost the same post ID to continue accumulating social proof in one place.

-We solved this by simply creating an ad the traditional way in Ads Manager.
-After ad creation, we then look up the unique post ID associated with that ad, we copy it and replicate that same post ID across multiple ad sets (I’ll go step by step of how to do this further down in this post).
+We solved this with three steps.
+First, we created an ad the traditional way in Ads Manager.
+Second, we then looked up the unique post ID associated with that ad.
+Finally, we copy the post ID and replicate it across multiple ad sets.
+(I’ll explain how to do this in more detail later in this post.)

-The functionality and results of dark posting is still the same.
+The functionality and results of dark posting are still the same.
 The main difference is that the original source ad is published within Ads Manager.
-It’s not left unpublished in the page posts tab like before.
+It doesn’t live unpublished in the page posts tab like before.

-Why “Dark Posts” Always Win & Why You Should Use Them
+Why “Dark Posts” Still Win & Why You Should Use Them

-By allowing your social proof to build on one post ID rather than splitting the pie, you’re bettering your viral potential.
-The more people a potential customer sees talking and engaged with your ad post (that don’t appear biased on the brand side), the more likely they’re to purchase.
+By allowing your social proof to build on one post ID rather than splitting the pie, you’re improving the likelihood that more people will click.
+The potential customers see others engaged with your ad post (that don’t appear biased on the brand side), the more likely they are to purchase.

-If you have an ad post with 10 likes, 3 comments, and 2 shares, that may help convince a customer to purchase.
+For example, if you have an ad post with 10 likes, 3 comments, and 2 shares, that may help convince a customer to purchase.
 But what if you could have that same post with 100+ likes, 10+ comments, and multiple shares?
-The user would be much more likely to engage at that point, thinking to themselves, “Woah!
-This company is a big deal.”

 So, what does this look like exactly?